The Need for Roots: Part 3: The Growing of Roots

-Assessment and reception
+Contemporary Assessment and reception

+Initially commissioned by General Charles de Gaulle’s Free French Forces in 1943, the report was never officially implemented.
+Nevertheless, it gained attention among French intellectuals in the post-war period.
+Weil’s close connections to thinkers such as Gustave Thibon (who edited and published her works posthumously) helped disseminate her ideas more widely in literary and philosophical circles.

 Weil's first English biographer Richard Rees has written that Need for Roots can be described as an investigation into the causes of unhappiness and proposals for its cure.
-Writing in 1966 he says it contains more of what the present age needs to understand and more of the criticism it needs to listen to than any other writer of the 20th century has been able to express.
+Writing in 1966 he says it contains more of what the present age needs to understand and more of the criticism it needs to listen to than any other writer of century has been able to express.

 According to Dr Stephen Plant, writing in 1996, Need for Roots remains just as relevant today as it was in the 1940s when the majority of European workers were employed by heavy industry.

-T. S. Eliot praised the work's balanced judgement, shrewdness and good sense.
+T. S. Eliot praised the work's balanced judgement and good sense.

 The Times Literary Supplement wrote that the book is about politics in the "widest Aristotelian understanding of the term" and that is displayed "exceptional originality and breath of human sympathy".

 For Weil scholar Sian Miles the book is the most complete expression of Weil's social thought.